skotzko/oldblog/_posts/2013-04-02-how-to-get-in-the-zone-on-demand.md

 In my own work, I'm now actively experimenting with the following process to get into the zone on demand.
 Here is the approach I'm taking, drawn from [The Art of Learning](http://www.amazon.com/The-Art-Learning-Journey-Performance/dp/0743277465).

-### Making It Real: How To Get Into The Zone On-Demand
+### Making it real: how to get into the zone on-demand
 The process of learning to get into the zone on demand goes something like this:

   1. **Build** a routine around a capstone activity that reliably gets you into the zone ("the zone" being in a fully present and relaxed state)